irrigation pivot in western Kansas at sunset

 picture of an irrigation pivot at sunset

-Participate in the KSU-TAPS Corn Sprinkler Farm Management Contest
+Participate in the 2025 KSU-TAPS Farm Management Contest

-TAPS competitors (individual or team) may be challenged to select seed varieties, seeding rate and crop insurance, and make irrigation and nitrogen management and marketing decisions throughout the growing season depending on the TAPS competition.
+TAPS competitors (individual or team) may be challenged to select seed varieties, seeding rate and crop insurance, and make irrigation and nitrogen management and marketing decisions throughout the growing season, depending on the TAPS competition.
 Their decisions will be implemented in the same field on three random test plots under a precision irrigation system.
-Competition fields are located at the Western Kansas Research-Extension Centers at Colby in 2024 and will be coming to Garden City in 2025.
+Competition fields are located at the Western Kansas Research-Extension Centers at Colby and Garden City.

 K-State irrigation engineer bringing water competition to Kansas